cs280fall20/younote_api/README.md

-# YouNote API (Part I)
+# YouNote API

 We are going to build the API for a note taking application called YouNote.

 In our API, users will be able to create notes, as well as read, update, and delete the notes they’ve created.

-This repository contains the first part of our journey which includes a model for `Note`, a data access object `NoteDao` and the following API endpoints:
+This repository contains a model for `Note`, a data access object `NoteDao` and the following API endpoints:

 * GET `/api/notes`
 * GET `/api/notes?author=author_name`